-Volunteering in Central America.
 Push the boundaries of Sustainable Travel.
 Volunteering creates unforgettable experiences that go beyond simple tourism.
-Mayan Gateway understands the need to increase social awareness and responsibility and works to shed light on the social situation in Central America and Mexico.
-Some of the benefits for volunteers are: opportunity to improve your Spanish, learning about the Latin culture, experience in various fields like education, health care, marketing, management, etc.
+Mayan Gateway understands the need to increase social awareness and responsibility and works to shed light on the social situation in Central America.

 The Western Highland of Guatemala can be a bit chilly therefore making these warm waters even more indulgent.
 There are five hot springs fed pools at this facility.
 The pools are rich in minerals leaving your skin feeling soft.
 We would highly suggest visiting these baths after a long hike to relax and revitalize your system.
 This is a beautiful location to visit for a day or you can always stay overnight in a private cabin.
 The perks of this, having the hot springs all to yourself under the night sky.

-The summit of this volcano is 4,220 meters above sea level and the highest point in Central America.
-This volcano has been dormant for years, and the area around Tajumulco was declared a protected area since 1965.
+The summit of this volcano is 4,220 meters above sea level and is the highest point in Central America.
+This volcano has been dormant for years, and the area around Tajumulco was declared a protected area in 1965.

 The volcano is composed of andesitic-dacitic lavas on the top of a large escarpment of uncertain origin.
 It has two summits, one of which has a crater 50 – 70 meters (160–230 ft) wide.
 A lava flow from the northwestern summit descends into a steep valley on the same side of the volcano.

-There are so many things to do and to discover in Tiskita.
+There are so many things to do and discover in Tiskita.
 The owners started this project in 1978 when they built a home and started replanting trees.
-Today the area counts with more than 275 species of birds, unaccountable species of mammals, and over 125 species of tropical fruits.
+Today the area has more than 275 species of birds, unaccountable species of mammals, and over 125 species of tropical fruits.

 For visitors, this is an incredible opportunity to experience the real Tropical Rainforest and to spend time on some deserted pristine beaches.
 There are also many Tours to do, and you will be invited to go horseback riding, ocean fishing, bird and animal watching, whale watching, hiking and go on a guided walk, get a massage or take a yoga class, go snorkeling and enjoy the tide pools, and finally you will be able to relax on the wildest and most beautiful beach you have ever seen.